vuldb/cyber_threat_intelligence/actors/LokiBot/README.md

-# Lokibot - Cyber Threat Intelligence
+# LokiBot - Cyber Threat Intelligence

-These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [Lokibot](https://vuldb.com/?actor.lokibot).
+These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [LokiBot](https://vuldb.com/?actor.lokibot).
 The _activity monitoring_ correlates data from social media, forums, chat rooms, and darknet markets.
 It helps to determine associated actors, specific activities, expected intentions, emerging research, and ongoing attacks.
 Our unique _predictive model_ uses _big data_ to forecast activities and their characteristics.

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.lokibot](https://vuldb.com/?actor.lokibot)

 ## Countries

-These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Lokibot:
+These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with LokiBot:

 * [ES](https://vuldb.com/?country.es)
 * [US](https://vuldb.com/?country.us)
 * [CN](https://vuldb.com/?country.cn)
 * ...

-There are 15 more country items available.
+There are 13 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise

-These _indicators of compromise_ (IOC) indicate associated network resources which are known to be part of research and attack activities of Lokibot.
+These _indicators of compromise_ (IOC) indicate associated network resources which are known to be part of research and attack activities of LokiBot.

 ID | IP address | Hostname | Campaign | Confidence
 -- | ---------- | -------- | -------- | ----------